graphicsdesk/everything/README.md

 _“Graphics in their best can really inspire a sense of awe.” —Amanda Cox_

+_“The greatest value of a picture is when it forces us to notice what we never expected to see.” —John Tukey_

 ## Table of Contents

 - [Data Stories](#data-stories)